Manzano Pepper vs Rocoto: Heat, Flavor & Key Differences

 Because manzano and rocoto are the same pepper under different names, the real cooking question is: which regional tradition are you cooking in?

 For hot sauces, the thick flesh blends into a remarkably smooth, rich base.
-The swap options for manzano-based sauces typically recommend habanero or serrano depending on whether you're prioritizing heat or texture.
+The substitutions for manzano-based sauces typically recommend habanero or serrano depending on whether you're prioritizing heat or texture.

 Decision By Dish